TRE3001: Export phytosanitary treatments

-Prior to supervising and documenting export phytosanitary treatments, you must be appropriately trained, deemed competent and appointed by the Department of Agriculture and Water Resources for the job function TRE3001: Export phytosanitary treatments.
+Prior to supervising and documenting export phytosanitary treatments, you must be appropriately trained, deemed competent and appointed by the Department of Agriculture, Water and the Environment for the job function TRE3001: Export phytosanitary treatments.

 The learning and assessment methods for this course include:

 - Facilitated training

 A working knowledge of export phytosanitary treatment requirements, procedures and techniques is fundamental for AOs carrying out this job function.